 - A lift, large enough to accommodate a person using a standard wheelchair and at least one companion, is available to take visitors to The Gateway restaurant on the first floor and to the outdoor terrace beyond.
 It measures 90cms wide x 135cm depth x 190cm height.

 - There are three accessible toilets in the John Hope Gateway.
+Please refer to our access statement.

 Our team of volunteer Garden Guides conduct tours around the Garden at 11.00hrs and 14.00hrs every day, from 1 April to 30 October.
 Tours last 90 minutes and we always try to tailor the tour to meet the specific needs of the group.
 If you would like to enjoy a guided tour, please call in advance to discuss your needs on 0131 248 2909.